Private equity funds have several moving parts. This quick guide will help you learn ‘who’ does ‘what.’

 The sponsor makes the investments for the fund and performs the requisite diligence.
 Ultimately, the sponsor is charged with generating additional value through management expertise or navigating private capital markets.

-For more information on this topic from the perspective of a potential limited partner, you may also want to check out The Investor’s Guide to Alternative Assets: The JOBS Act, “Accredited” Investing and You.
+For more information from the perspective of a potential limited partner (LP), check out The Investor’s Guide to Alternative Assets: The JOBS Act, “Accredited” Investing and You.

 Learn more about the relationship between a GP and LP here.